matthost/lifespan/README.md

     - 1 mg, weekly
 - Creatine
   - Background
     - Improves strength and possibly cognition in humans, widely used.
-Being strong is important in human lifespan due to the risk of frailty.
+Being strong is important in human lifespan due to loss of muscle with age and the risk of frailty.
   - Evidence
     - TODO
   - Risks